-Lobby Day is an important part of our advocacy programme aimed at promoting parish and town councils in Parliament.
+Lobby Day is an important part of our advocacy programme aimed at promoting local councils in Parliament.

-It takes place the same day as our National Council and involves representatives of county associations and NALC meeting with Members of Parliament (MPs).
+It takes place the same day as our National Assembly and involves representatives of county associations and NALC meeting with Members of Parliament (MPs).

 Lobby Day provides a fantastic opportunity to do just that, building on the foundations laid in previous years to develop and strengthen relations with MPs.

 Lobby Day 2018 will take place in Parliament on 20 March 2018 and once again, we want this year to be even bigger and better!

 Here's how you can help us and get involved:

 County associations – Contact your MPs requesting a meeting with them on Lobby Day in Parliament.
 An example letter, email and suggested phone script can be found below.

 Local councils – Contact your MP requesting an appointment at their surgery in the days and weeks following Lobby Day; the templates below can help you, feel free to modify and adapt them.
 And if you would like to support your county association on Lobby Day itself, do get in touch with them to discuss further.

 The inaugural Lobby Day was held in June 2015 and saw NALC and county association councillors meet with a number of MPs including government ministers.
 Parliamentary Outreach also delivered a workshop on How Parliament Works.
 Many county associations also met with MPs in the constituency in the days and weeks following Lobby Day.